 The Class-War Masterpiece from Bong Joon-ho

 I saw the Parasite movie, directed by the great Bong Joon-ho.
-The local art house had been showing trailers for this one for months, so it was like a foreign-film Jumanji finally came to life and enveloped me.
-The winner, and deservedly so, of the Palme D’Or at Cannes, Parasite is about a poor South Korean family, a middle-aged father and mother and two grown children, who live in a crummy sub-basement flat in a piss-strewn alley.
+The winner, and deservedly so, of the Palme D’Or at Cannes, and now also the winner of the Academy Award for Best Picture, Parasite is about a poor South Korean family, a middle-aged father and mother and two grown children, who live in a crummy sub-basement flat in a piss-strewn alley.
 I’m not familiar with any of the actors.
 The father could be the George Clooney of Seoul, for all I know.
 But that anonymity borne of our international ignorance makes Parasite more effective, and the film that much more absorbing.

 PARASITE ★★★★★(5/5 stars)